signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 when the problem at hand is too critical or too challenging (not difficult) or when it is something that I am very interested in.
 Anything less that and my mind starts to wander.
-Needless to say all this is extremely difficult for me admit and hence I really think I should do something actively to fix it.
+Needless to say all this is extremely difficult for me to admit and hence I really think I should do something actively to fix it.

 It's a mess in my head and I need to fix it.
 Removing WhatsApp and